-Neil Kibble supervises 4 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Neil Kibble supervises 1 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 My current research is focused around evidentiary issues surrounding the relevance and admissibility of prior sexual history in sex offence cases.
 I am exploring atomistic and holistic approaches to the analysis of relevance, examining the literature on the prejudicial effect of sexual history evidence and exploring myth-based critiques of relevance and the proposed use of expert evidence to counter rape myths and stereotypes.
 I am also exploring the tensions and points of departure between judicial and academic constructions of relevance.
 My research for the Criminal Bar Association involved conducting individual and small-group interviews with 77 judges in order to explore judicial decision-making in relation to the relevance and admissibility of sexual history evidence.